tableau/Logshark/README.md

   * Available at http://csd.codeplex.com
 5. Download [hyperd.exe](https://github.com/tableau/Logshark/releases/download/v3.0/hyperd.exe) and [hyperd_sse2.exe](https://github.com/tableau/Logshark/releases/download/v3.0/hyperd_sse2.exe) and place them in .\Tableau.ExtractApi\lib\SDK\hyper\ (**Is this relevant or is the link different**)

-It is recommended that you install the Logshark Workbook Creation Plugin Project Template extension by running the "Logshark Workbook Creation Plugin Project Template.vsix" file found in the root directory.
-This adds a "Logshark Workbook Creation Plugin" project type to Visual Studio which you can use to easily get up and running developing a new plugin.
+It is recommended that you install the LogShark Workbook Creation Plugin Project Template extension by running the "LogShark Workbook Creation Plugin Project Template.vsix" file found in the root directory.
+This adds a "LogShark Workbook Creation Plugin" project type to Visual Studio which you can use to easily get up and running developing a new plugin.

-Note that you do not need to build Logshark from source to use it; a zipped self-contained application is available here [releases page](https://github.com/tableau/Logshark/releases/latest). **check the link**
+Note that you do not need to build LogShark from source to use it; a zipped self-contained application is available here [releases page](https://github.com/tableau/Logshark/releases/latest). **check the link**

-# Is Logshark supported?
+# Is LogShark supported?

-Logshark is Community Supported.
-This is intended to be a self-service tool and includes a user guide.
-Any bugs discovered should be filed in the Logshark [Git issue tracker](https://github.com/tableau/Logshark/issues).
+LogShark is released as a [Community-Supported])(https://www.tableau.com/support/itsupport) tool.
+It is intended to be a self-service tool and includes this user guide.
+Any bugs discovered should be filed in the LogShark [Git issue tracker](https://github.com/tableau/Logshark/issues).

-# How can I contribute to Logshark?
+# How can I contribute to LogShark?

 Code contributions & improvements by the community are welcomed and encouraged!
 See the [LICENSE file](https://github.com/tableau/Logshark/blob/master/LICENSE) for current open-source licensing & use information.
 Before we can accept pull requests from contributors, we do require a Contributor License Agreement.
 See http://tableau.github.io/ for more details.